-They are hired for the sole purpose of distracting you and slowing you down.
+We hire them for the sole purpose of distracting you and slowing you down.
 Research shows you get on average 11 minutes on any task in an office environment before someone or something distracts you.
 And that’s not the worst part.
 To get back on track, it will take on average 25 minutes.
 In the worst-case scenario, you get 18 minutes of work done every hour.

 How to deal with that?
 One way would be to get all your co-workers fired.
 However, fewer people might increase your load even more and is thus not recommended.
 There’s another way.

 - the one really important thing in my day,

 - two other larger tasks and

 - 3 (or 4) smaller tasks.

 The most important task gets two 40-minute slots, two larger tasks get 40 minutes each, and the three or four smaller tasks share two 40-minute slots.
 The key is to plan 1 hour for each 40-minute time slot and use the remaining 20 minutes for task switching, low priority activities and relaxing.
 Return phone calls, check email, chat with colleagues, go for lunch, etc.

 The plan seems really simple until reality hits, and you really have to get more things done than there’s time.
 Well… just say no!
 You can not do 2 hours of work in one hour.
 If you don’t say “no,” your to-do list will continue to grow and grow and then grow some more.
 You will have sky-high stress, and you will feel that you are not up to the challenge.